PromInc/vlc-audio-recorder-windows-powershell/README.md

         A dynamic parameter of {year} can be added and will be replaced by the current year.

         If the directory does not exist, it will be created.

+        NOTE: do not end with a trailling slash.

         Required?                    true
         Default value